SaaS · Analysis

 Atome is the multi-market alternative.
 Backed by Advance Intelligence Group in Singapore, Atome operates across six SEA markets and is the closest thing to a regional BNPL standard.
 For merchants selling across SEA, integrating Atome once instead of four different country-specific providers is a meaningful operational simplification.

 Atome splits purchases into three equal installments over three months, interest-free for the consumer.
 Merchant fees run 2-5% per transaction depending on category and volume.
-In Thailand, expect to pay around ฿30–฿75 per ฿1,500 order — which merchants typically recover through higher conversion rates.
+In Thailand, expect to pay around ฿30 to ฿75 per ฿1,500 order, which merchants typically recover through higher conversion rates.

 The coverage isn't as deep as Kredivo in Indonesia specifically, but for cross-border merchants or Singapore-based D2C brands selling to Malaysia, Thailand, and the Philippines simultaneously, Atome is usually the first call.